alphagov/smart-answers/docs/tasks/retiring-a-smart-answer.md

 # How to retire a Smart Answer

-The process to retire a published Smart Answer involves [removing the code](#remove-smart-answer-code) for the Smart Answer and then using an [unpublish task](#removing-from-govuk) to update GOV.UK the content item that represents the Smart Answer flow.
+The process to retire a published Smart Answer involves using a [rake task](#removing-the-content-item) to update on GOV.UK the content item that represents the Smart Answer flow, and then [removing the code](#remove-smart-answer-code) for the Smart Answer.

-## Remove Smart Answer code

-Remove all the files and directories associated with the individual Smart Answer and their associated tests, examples of common files:

-- Flow class files
-  - app/flows/<\smart-answer>\_flow.rb
-- ERB templates directory
-  - app/flows/<\smart-answer>\_flow
-- YAML files
-  - config/smart_answers/rates/<\smart-answer>.yml
-  - config/smart_answers/<\smart-answer>.yml
-- Calculators, data query and other ruby files
-  - lib/smart_answer/calculators/<\smart-answer>\_calculator.rb
-  - lib/smart_answer/calculators/<\smart-answer>\_data_query.rb

 ## Removing the content item